knative/community/mechanics/GOLANG-POLICY.md

 Knative.
 If the bump would be within two weeks of the Knative release cycle, it should be postponed until the next release to allow for thorough testing and hardening.
 Exceptions to this should be discussed and agreed upon through the TOC.

+Since such a version bump can potentially be breaking to some repositories, the change should be widely announced and agreed upon.